godarklight/concorde/ReadmeConcorde-jbsim.txt

 Virtual crew
 ============
-- to enable only 1 crew member, press "ctrl-M c".
+- to enable only 1 crew member, press "ctrl-I c".
 - the virtual crew is independent of the voice callouts.
 - a green crew member is performing his checklist.
 - a yellow crew member is not performing his checklist.

 3D
 --
-- to activate 3D, press "ctrl-M c".
+- to activate 3D, press "ctrl-I c".
 - a crew member without headset is not performing his checklist.

 Captain